aws-codecatalyst-sample/dynamodb-aws-sdk/README.md

 I created a simple infrastructure to demonstrates how to leverage AWS PrivateLink when Lambda is deployed in a VPC.

-lastly, we performed volume testing using artillery.io and AWS Xray to evaluate the response time when calling DynamoDB putItem using AWS JavaScript SDK.
+You can also perform volume testing using artillery.io and AWS Xray to evaluate the response time when calling DynamoDB putItem using AWS JavaScript SDK.

 Setup: